laanwj/etna_viv/doc/hardware.md

 destination address can be the same to fill in tiles that were not touched during the rendering process (according to the Tile Status, see below) with the background color.

+The RS and PE (drawing) share one set of pixel pipes.
+They will never be active concurrently (AFAIK).
+They do however have separate caches, so before using RS to copy from a surface at least the COLOR cache needs to be flushed (and possibly the RS cache).
+The blob also flushes the DEPTH cache, I do however not know why.

 Tile status (Fast clear)
 -------------------------
 A render target is divided in tiles, and every tile has a couple of status flags.